 Lisa: so I wish actually that we had some sort of like meeting before we went there, like saying like “oh these are the common brands for like bathroom things and these are the common brands for this and deodorant in German is called this and not this.”

 This excerpt reveals a further factor that may contribute to Lisa’s cultural learning process: She seems to prefer being told about cultural facts to exploring the new environment herself.
-The wish not to expose herself to the possibly unsettling challenges of intercultural learning experiences serves as a strategy that allows Lisa to her desired subject position as mature, sophisticated, and apt to live in Europe.
+The wish not to expose herself to the possibly unsettling challenges of intercultural learning experiences serves as a strategy that ultimately allows Lisa to preserve her desired subject position as mature, sophisticated, and apt to live in Europe.
 As this kind of exploring is what is often assumed to lie at the heart of intercultural learning, we can conclude that Lisa’s attitude toward cultural learning prevents her from enjoying discoveries.
 Instead, she views the need to figure things out for herself as strenuous and unnecessary.
 She would clearly prefer to be told the practical rules so that she can get things right immediately (and be the sophisticated self rather than become it through her own activities/engagement).
 This is in keeping with the organic view of culture we mentioned earlier.

 In situations in which the construction of Lisa’s successful life in Europe is contested, her conceptualization of culture helps her to fend off such challenges:

 Lisa: I feel really foreign … and I feel really proud to be Canadian … I’ve bought a Canadian flag and put it on my door.
 I want people to know that I’m Canadian.
 But even though my family is from Germany, we have a lot of German traditions and stuff.
-I don’t really feel when I’m over there, more so though when I’m with my uncle because … it’s my family and we talk about things that are familiar to me, but when I’m living there on my own in my residence and just going about the town, I feel really foreign like, especially with the language, it’s such a barrier.
+I don’t really feel when I’m over there [in Germany], more so though when I’m with my uncle because … it’s my family and we talk about things that are familiar to me, but when I’m living there [in Germany] on my own in my residence and just going about the town, I feel really foreign like, especially with the language, it’s such a barrier.

 Lisa shares an apartment with mostly German roommates, and she faces difficulties in overcoming the feeling of foreignness and in integrating into German-speaking communities.
 She uses Canadian symbols that clearly set her apart from the society she intends to access, which appears to be a defense mechanism that helps her compensate for the realization that her German heritage does not guarantee easy integration.

 Although this excerpt may appear inconsistent with Lisa’s wish to belong to Europe and her investment in constructing European identity facets, her self-defense nevertheless serves the overarching purpose of creating a positive self-image.
 She believes that shifting the focus toward her “unique and special” Canadian origin possibly allows her access to desirable communities, which she finds difficult to achieve through engaging in German-language based practices alone.
 Lisa’s conception of culture therefore leads her first to construct herself as potentially German/European (idealizing the Other), and upon facing difficulties in attaining seamless integration, she refocuses on herself as Canadian.
 Clearly, she refers to a notion of culture that is nation-bound and characterized by a strict either/or dichotomy, which she never questions.
 Besides, the organic metaphor that underlies her concept of culture seems to prevent her from engaging in intercultural dialogue and seeking to discover and explore her new environment.
-She gives up her initial desire to develop a European/German self, foregrounding (and possibly retreating to) her “Canadian self” instead.
+She gives up her initial desire to develop a European/German self, foregrounding (and possibly retreating to) her Canadian self instead.

 4.2 Case Kris